Bethesda Friends Meeting

 SUPPORTING BFM & THE SOCIAL CONCERN OF THE MONTH

 Supporting BFMBethesda Friends Meeting depends on our generosity to support its publications, religious education, childcare, and its “apportionment” payment to Baltimore Yearly Meeting—all of which connect us to each other and link us to the broader Quaker community.
 Our contributions also support Quaker organizations and advocacy, education, and community groups attuned with Quaker values.
-As of the first week in December, we have raised just less than 30 percent of contributions budgeted for the fiscal year ending in June 2024.
-Needs are pressing, and contributions in any amount are deeply appreciated.
+Contributions in any amount are always deeply appreciated.

 To donate to this Social Concern, please go to www.bethesdafriends.org/Donate-Online-NowClearly designate that your contribution is for this month's Social Concern.
 If you prefer, you may send your check, made payable to Bethesda Friends Meeting, to David M., Assistant Treasurer (see address in the BFM Directory, or use our Contact Us form).
 You are also welcome to donate to Bethesda Friends Meeting directly to support all Meeting activities via the same methods (online or by check)